PME on GPU

 There are a couple of PME CPU unit test patches sitting idle in Gerrit.

 I would like to get these in sooner rather than later,

 as the GPU spline computation/spreading patch involves the unit test which builds both on those and on the main PME GPU patch https://gerrit.gromacs.org/6212 as well.

 Don't be discouraged by their sizes - most of that is just generated reference data, the actual code is ~500 lines in each.

 #5 Updated by Szilárd Páll over 2 years ago

 - PME-GPU user-interface (command line, manual device assignment, log reporting, etc.)

 - testing on multiple generation of devices (CC 2.0?)

 - performance evaluation (at least to determine the range of use-cases where it makes sense to use a GPU for PME)

-#12 Updated by Aleksei Iupinov almost 2 years ago
+#12 Updated by Aleksei Iupinov about 2 years ago

 I would like to urge everyone to review the low-level PME GPU building blocks: